Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 14 Maret 2026 06.38.08 UTC
+- WIB: Sabtu, 14 Maret 2026 09.48.06 UTC
-- WITA: Sabtu, 14 Maret 2026 07.38.08 UTC
+- WITA: Sabtu, 14 Maret 2026 10.48.06 UTC
-- WIT: Sabtu, 14 Maret 2026 08.38.08 UTC
+- WIT: Sabtu, 14 Maret 2026 11.48.06 UTC

 Kutipan Inspiratif:
-"If you don’t go after what you want, you’ll never have it.
-If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

 Kategori: motivational